We Serve a Limitless God

 - •• Don’t limit God’s ability to provide supernaturally.
 Through the prophet Elisha, God was going to provide a miraculous supply of valuable oil for the destitute widow.

 - • Do you need a miracle in your life today?
 Don’t ask for just a little of God’s help.
 Don’t limit the extent to which Almighty God can help you.
+His ability to meet your need is without limitation.

 - • If the Lord says “Come”, then you, like Peter, can walk on the water (Matthew 14:29).